antonionunnally/Python/ARW_zeros/readme.md

 Contract_Refund_Amount = 0
 ```

-## These transaction reason codes are maintained in the centralized `ZERO_REFUND_REASON_CODES` configuration.
+These transaction reason codes are maintained in the centralized `ZERO_REFUND_REASON_CODES` configuration.

+---

-# 🖥️ Application Interface
+# 🖥️ Application Features

-The application uses **CustomTkinter** to provide a desktop interface.

-The interface includes:
+The application includes:

 * 📁 Input file selection
 * 💾 Output file selection
-* ▶️ Process File button
+* ▶️ Process File
-* 🧹 Clear All button
+* 🧹 Clear All
-* 📂 Processed File Location button
+* 📂 Processed File Location
 * 📊 Processing status
 * 📝 Integrated activity log
+* ⚠️ Error handling

-## The default output filename is automatically generated from the input filename using the `_Fix` suffix.
+The default output filename is automatically generated from the input filename using the `_Fix` suffix.

+---

 # 🧱 Architecture

-The application is separated into several components:
+The application is separated into four primary components:

 | Component             | Responsibility                          |
 | --------------------- | --------------------------------------- |